-How do I know when I need to improve accountability in my team?
+How do you know when you need to improve accountability in your team?

-One mistake some leaders make is that they feel they need to be the only accountable person.
-This doesn’t always need to be the case.
-There are a few telltale signs that show you could benefit from improving accountability in your team.
+One mistake leaders make is that they feel they need to be the only accountable person.
+This isn’t always true.
+There are a few signs that show you could benefit from improving accountability in your team.

-Improve accountability when you don’t know the technical details
+1. Improve accountability when you don’t know the details

-If you are a leader who doesn’t know the technical details of the work being done, that isn’t always a problem.
-Some of the best leaders are those who can abstract themselves from the detail and be more strategic.
+If you are a leader who doesn’t know the technical details of the work, that isn’t always a problem.
+Some of the best leaders can remove themselves from the details and be more strategic.

-However, when you don’t know the details of the work, you may need to improve accountability by delegating to a specific person to take charge of the technical aspects.
-Give them the responsibility to oversee the technical work, because they are the best person to understand it.
+However, when you don’t know the details of the work, you may need to improve accountability by delegating to somebody to take charge.
+Give them the responsibility to manage the technical work, because they are the best person to understand it.

 Sometimes there will be too many opinions in your team.
-Before you know it, you will need to facilitate decision making as discussions reach a standstill.
+Before you know it, you will need to step in as discussions take too long.

-Discussions may reach deadlock when team members can’t agree and they all have the same level of authority.
-This means that nobody can make a call and you may need to step in to resolve the situation.
+Decisions might reach deadlock when team members can’t agree and they all have the same level of authority.
+This means that nobody can make a call and you may need to step in to fix it.
 However, this can be time consuming.

-Why not instead delegate accountability to somebody who is better placed to make the call in your team?
+Why not instead delegate accountability to somebody who is in a better position to make the decision in your team?

-Improve accountability when your team isn’t performing as well as you’d like
+3. Improve accountability when your team isn’t performing well

-If things aren’t progressing quite the way you’d like them to in your team, it may be time to improve accountability.
 Accountability gives people a greater sense of ownership over their work.
-You can do this by delegating accountability for specialist functions within your team to team members to take charge of.
+You can improve ownership by delegating responsibility for functions within your team for team members to lead.

-When someone feels greater responsibility for an outcome, feelings of personal pride may kick in, enticing team members to care more about the quality of the work they do.
-You can observe this through higher levels of motivation, enthusiasm and greater commitment to the work at hand.
+When someone feels greater responsibility, they often feel personal pride, making them care more about the quality of their work.
+You can see this through improved motivation, enthusiasm and greater commitment to the team.